Child Abuse/Neglect Defense Lawyer in Columbus, OH

-If you are under investigation for child abuse allegations in central Ohio, now is the time to speak with a child abuse, neglect, and endangerment defense attorney in Columbus to make certain that you are moving forward in this complex and difficult process in the correct manner.
-A lawyer may be the difference when it comes to avoiding conviction and making certain that the future of your child continues to look bright.
+If you are under investigation for child abuse allegations in central Ohio, now is the time to speak with our firm.
+Our child abuse, neglect, and endangerment defense attorneys in Columbus to make certain that you are moving forward in this complex and difficult process in the correct manner.
+Our lawyer may be the difference when it comes to avoiding conviction and making certain that the future of your child continues to look bright.